-In the last lesson, we learnt what a stock is – it is simply a an ownership claim to proportion of a business.
-In this lesson, I will attempt to explain what the stock market is and how it works.
+In the last lesson, we learnt what a stock is – it is simply an ownership claim to a business.
+In this lesson, we will explain what is the stock market and how it works.

 The stock market is where investors buy and sell shares in public companies.